EGroupware/swoolepush/README.md

 # Push server for EGroupware based on PHP Swoole extension

-> This is work in progress, do NOT use on a production system!

 ## Open tasks:
 - [ ] check session matches HTTP host / instance AND session is not anonymous
 - [ ] rotate token by async job and push new tokens to active sessions